 - Beware of clauses limiting visitors to the home, if there is no stay-in landlord: Such clauses are not part of a conventional TA and could indicate a potentially troublesome landlord.

-- Participate in neighbourhood activities: Singapore’s different towns have their own demographics and quirks, and moving into a new neighbourhood can feel unsettling for LGBTQ+.
+- Participate in neighbourhood activities: Singapore’s different towns have their own demographics and quirks, and moving into a new neighbourhood can feel unsettling for the LGBTQIA+.
 So, it’s good to join in neighbourly activities (check out your block or condo notice board) to help you ease into your new community and build your neighbourhood support network.

-Buying a home in Singapore for LGBTQ+
+Buying a home in Singapore for LGBTQIA+

 - A new two-room BTO flat in a non-mature estate (subject to an income ceiling), or